nheron/droolsonboarding/gettingStarted/data_model.md

 ## Where dependencies and package white list are stored
 As said before, in case of a restart of the workbench application, the dependency list is empty.
-In this case, to see the dependency, you set the project explorer mode to repository view as shown below/
+In this case, to see the dependency, you set the project explorer mode to repository view as shown below

 ![](BRMS/Step2-DataModel/action10.png)
 You can now see how the repository is stored with all files.